-The Southeast Nuba people of Sudan, Africa practiced an extraordinary tradition of bodyart, available to see primarily in two books: “People of Kau” by Leni Riefensthal (1977) and “Nuba Personal Art” by James C. Faris (1972).
-Although the first one contains the more accomplished photography, it is Faris’ book that yields the most information to a bodypainter.
+The Southeast Nuba people of Sudan, Africa practiced an extraordinary tradition of bodyart, available to see primarily in two books: “Nuba Personal Art” by James C. Faris (1972) and “People of Kau” by Leni Riefensthal (1977).
+Although the second one contains the more accomplished photography, it is Faris’ book that yields the most information to a bodypainter.
 Through detailed visual analysis of their bodyart and interviews with the artists over three field sessions among the Nuba from 1966-1969, Faris decodes the visual language and, more valuably for a working body artist, explains the methodology and principles that led to such a stunning variety of designs.
 It is the most insightful and rigorous study of bodypainting (tribal or otherwise) that I’ve read.

 The book contains sketches and charts by Faris encapsulating his analysis of Nuba bodyart patterns, with references to actual examples among the extensive photographs of painted individuals— the chart on page 47 is reproduced here.
 In addition to these formulas for generating bodypainting designs, he gives unique insights into otherwise impenetrable aspects of the images of the Nuba.
 For example, explaining that although they often use animal imagery there is no totemic connection to the animal’s powers (as there might be in Amazon or Native American bodyart).
 The animal imagery is chosen entirely for its value as a design element and how well it suits the forms of the body it is painted on.